Teal Wicks: The Blue Flower - Second Stage Theatre Production

 "Teal Wicks, a replacement Elphaba in Wicked, is a wonderful find as Maria; she closes the first act with an exquisite solo, Eiffel Tower, and combines well with Arcelus for Love."

 The Official Blog of the Arts Initiative at Columbia University:

-"I have to say, though, as far as singing goes, Teal Wicks absolutely stole the show with this virtuosic performance.
+Quoted, "I have to say, though, as far as singing goes, Teal Wicks absolutely stole the show with this virtuosic performance.
 Overall, head voice, chest voice & mix are each beautifully developed in Ms. Wicks, but the truly impressive part is how effortlessly she weaves back and forth between them.
 Sometimes I heard elements of all three registrations at different points within the same word.
 She has truly mastered the many facets of her voice, and it is that facility that allows her to be as expressive as she is.
 With an instrument as refined and capable as hers, she can fully embody musical phrases with all the subtext and emotion of the composer & lyricist's intentions.
 She has a myriad of vocal tools at her disposal and is a true virtuoso with each one.
 It is not every day that I see singers with such versatility and mastery of the subtleties of the human voice.
 I'm certain we can expect many more great things from Ms. Wicks in the future."